nuxencs/seasonpackarr/README.md

 </p>

 > [!WARNING]
-> This application is currently in active development.
-If you encounter any bugs, please report them in the Discord
+> This application is currently under active development.
+If you encounter any bugs, please report them in the dedicated
+> #seasonpackarr channel on the TRaSH-Guides [Discord server](https://trash-guides.info/discord) or create a new issue
-> server or open an issue, so I can fix it.
+> on GitHub, so I can fix them.

 ## Installation